cdapio/sample-spark-app/README.md

 This repository contains two pre-built example spark apps that can run on Apache Spark using CDAP.

   - word-count-java: contains word count example written in Java
-  - sparkpi-scala: contains sparkpi example written in Scala
+  - sparkpi-scala: contains sparkpi example written in Scala [how-to](SCALA-SPARK.md)

-Below are the steps to run these standard examples on CDAP.
+Below are the steps to run any of your Spark application in CDAP.
+We will show how we can run one in detail.

 # How To